RemainSoftware/Artwork/README.md

 # Colors
-The colors used by the Trademarks are:
+Besides black and white, the colors used by Remain and the Trademarks are:

 ![Colors](colors.png)